Othent/docs/api/intro.md

 You must use `http://localhost:3000`, `http://localhost:5173` or `http://localhost:8081`.

+Deploying to a preview environment on Vercel will also work, all `https://*.vercel.app` domains are whitelisted.

 #### Production (web2 domain)

-To use Othent in production in your own web2 domain, you'll have to reach out to the [Othent team on Discord](https://discord.gg/gWDmJep5) to get your domain whitelisted.
+To use Othent in production on your own web2 domain, you'll have to reach out to the [Othent team on Discord](https://discord.gg/gWDmJep5) to get your domain whitelisted.

 #### Production (gateway + ArNS subdomain)